Skip to content

 Promote up only after ≥3 real usages with identical, stable invariants.

 Trimmed-bounded-text VOs share a validation helper, not a base class.
-The bounded-text VOs (ActorName, MethodName, reason fields on Run / Subject / Dataset, choice / context / rule on Decision, ...) call cora.infrastructure.bounded_text.validate_bounded_text:
+The bounded-text VOs (ActorName, MethodName, reason fields on Run / Subject / Dataset, choice / context / rule on Decision, ...) call cora.shared.bounded_text.validate_bounded_text:

 @dataclass(frozen=True)